MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/enable-party.md

 # Enabling PlayFab Party

-This tutorial will get you up and running quickly by showing you in a few steps how to enable the use of PlayFab Party in with the PlayFab demo app.
+This tutorial will get you up and running quickly by showing you in a few steps how to enable the use of PlayFab Party with the PlayFab Party demo app.

 For more on the PlayFab Game Manager, see the [Game Manager quickstart](../../config/gamemanager/quickstart.md).